-Contract the support of the second that all support of the Car Wash Fundraisers Contact the water provider to ensure that all water conservative rules and restrictions are adhered to.
+Con Mook Every • Contact the water provider to ansure that all water concernative Car Wash Fundraisers Contact the water provider to ensure that all water conservative rules and restrictions are adhered to.
 The use of an experienced car wash fundraiser vendor, with proper containment equipment or dry methods are encouraged.
 All car wash water must be contained on site and not allowed to drain to adjacent property or storm drains without treatment BMPs. • If there is adequate on-site area, car wash water may be allowed to absorb into a pervious (i.e. landscaped or gravel/dirt) area.
-The event water must be fully absorbed prior to leaving site.
-If draining to a vegetated area, a filtering device, such as sand or gravel bags shall be used to collect sediment and debris prior to draining to the vegetated area.
+The event water must be fully absorbed prior to leaving site.If draining to a vegetated area, a filtering device, such as sand or gravel bags shall be used to collect sediment and debris prior to draining to the vegetated area.
 The collected debris shall be removed and disposed of properly at the end of the event.
 A high pressure hose nozzle is encouraged to minimize water use and runoff.
-An automatic abut off nazzle is required nor water and runoff.
-An automatic shut off nozzle is required per water district regulations.A non-toxic, biodegradable soap shall be used.
-Prossuro Mashing / Contact the water provider to ensure that all water conservative Pressure Washing / rules and restrictions are adhered to.
-Wet Washing All water or wastewater discharges from any washing activities must be prevented from entering streets, storm drains and gutters and collected for proper disposal. • Storm drain inlets (or low points of the site) must be protected with a temporary berm where washwater is contained and then collected for proper disposal. • If vendors are used for wet washing services, they must contain, collect and properly dispose of washwater (most likely offsite).
-Include this requirement in your contract.Small amounts of water can be dumped into a sanitary sewer connection, such as a utility sink or toilet, if available, or could be diverted to a pervious (ie. landscaped or gravel/dirt) area, and allowed to soak into the ground.
-The water must be fully absorbed into the ground prior to leaving site.
-Spill Clean Up & Prior to start of event, organizers & staff should assess the event Reporting location, and identify the nearby catch basins, that would receive any trash, debris or spills from the event.
-Spills of drinks, food, and any other material on a paved area must be cleaned.
+An automatic shut off nozzle is required per water district regulations.
+A non-toxic, biodegradable soap shall be used.
+Pressure Washing / Contact the water provider to ensure that all water conservative rules and restrictions are adhered to.
+Wet Washing All water or wastewater discharges from any washing activities must be prevented from entering streets, storm drains and gutters and collected for proper disposal. • Storm drain inlets (or low points of the site) must be protected with a temporary berm where washwater is contained and then collected for proper disposal.
+If vendors are used for wet washing services, they must contain, collect and properly dispose of washwater (most likely offsite).
+Include this requirement in your contract.
+Small amounts of water can be dumped into a sanitary sewer connection, such as a utility sink or toilet, if available, or could be diverted to a pervious (ie. landscaped or gravel/dirt) area, and allowed to soak into the ground.
+The water must be fully absorbed Spill Cloop Lip 8 into the ground prior to leaving site.Prior to start of event, organizers & staff should assess the event Spill Clean Up & location, and identify the nearby catch basins, that would receive Reporting any trash, debris or spills from the event. • Spills of drinks, food, and any other material on a paved area must be cleaned.
 Liquid spills can be cleaned by using absorbent materials such as paper towels, mops, or an absorbent material.
 Food or other solid materials may be swept up & placed in the trash.
 Regularly inspect storm drains during the event to assure that pollutants are not entering them.
 If pollutants enter a storm drain or if a hazardous material spill occurs, please call Police Dispatch at 949-770-6011 immediately.
-Post-Event Clean Up • All streets, sidewalks, and public areas must be cleaned (sweeping, · · litter pickup, etc.) and returned to the pre-event condition. • Remove temporary public art (chalk, paint, charcoal, clay, etc).
+Post-Event Clean Up • All streets, sidewalks, and public areas must be cleaned (sweeping, litter pickup, etc.) and returned to the pre-event condition. • Remove temporary public art (chalk, paint, charcoal, clay, etc).
 Any wet washing conducted should follow BMPs as noted above.
-All storm drain inlet protection devices must be removed.
-Contracts & Leases Provide adequate language in contracts with vendors to ensure compliance with these rules.
-Discuss and distribute information about these water quality • Discuss and distribute mormation about these water quality requirements during staff (including contractor) training and vendor registration.
+Contracto 9 Lossos All storm drain inlet protection devices must be removed.
+Brovide adequate language in contracts with vendors to ensure Contracts & Leases Provide adequate language in contracts with vendors to ensure compliance with these rules.
+Discuss and distribute information about these water quality requirements during staff (including contractor) training and vendor registration.